-The second day of the first part of the CBD COP15 consisted of a Leader’s Summit and a High-Level Segment at ministerial level.
+The CBD COP15 first part ‘s second day consisted of a Leaders’ Summit and a High-Level Segment at ministerial level.

-During the Leader’s Summit, worldwide leaders from China, Russia, Egypt, Turkey, France, Costa Rica, Kyrgyzstan, Papua New Guinea and the UK took the floor to express their support towards the COP15 negotiation process and their ambition for the Post-2020 Global Biodiversity Framework.
+During the Leaders’ Summit, world leaders from China, Russia, Egypt, Turkey, France, Costa Rica, Kyrgyzstan, Papua New Guinea and the UK among others took the floor to express their support to the COP15 negotiation process and their ambition for the Post-2020 Global Biodiversity Framework.

-Finally, the UN Secretary-General António Guterres closed the deliberations by raising its concerns regarding the current biosphere destruction, reminding us of the impact of nature loss on developing countries and local communities, underlined the rising and strong voice of Youth for a sustainable future for all, and called worldwide leaders for a bold ambition for our future and the future of generations to come.
+Finally, the UN Secretary-General António Guterres closed the deliberations by raising concerns regarding the current biosphere destruction, reminding us of the impact of nature loss on developing countries and local communities, underlined the rising and strong voice of Youth for a sustainable future for all, and called on world leaders to agree on a bold ambition for our future and the future of generations to come.

-Then, the Executive Secretary of the Intergovernmental Science-Policy Platform for Biodiversity and Ecosystem Services (IPBES), Ms. Anne Larigauderie recalled some conclusions for the last IPBES global assessments and underlined the need for transformative change, by putting biodiversity at every centre of human activity in all sectors.
+Then, the Executive Secretary of the Intergovernmental Science-Policy Platform for Biodiversity and Ecosystem Services (IPBES), Ms. Anne Larigauderie recalled some conclusions of the last IPBES global assessments and underlined the need for transformative change, by putting biodiversity at every center of human activity in all sectors.

 The High-Level Segment pursued with discussions on three main topics, animated by three different panelists of experts and representatives from worldwide institutions such as UN agencies, the World Bank, the GEF, the IUCN, and the IWC: